Symptoms include chest pain, shortness of breath, rapid breathing, and a racing heart, followed by shock.

 Doctors immediately insert a large needle into the chest to remove the air.

 (See also Introduction to Chest Injuries Introduction to Chest Injuries Chest injuries most often affect the ribs, upper part of the abdomen, lungs, blood vessels, heart, muscles, soft tissues, and breastbone.
 Sometimes the esophagus, collarbone, or shoulder blade... read more .)

-In an ordinary pneumothorax Pneumothorax A pneumothorax is the presence of air between the two layers of pleura (thin, transparent, two-layered membrane that covers the lungs and also lines the inside of the chest wall), resulting... read more , injury to a lung allows a certain amount of air to enter the space between the lung and the chest wall (pleural space).
+In an ordinary pneumothorax Pneumothorax A pneumothorax is partial or complete collapse of the lung due to the presence of air between the two layers of pleura (thin, transparent, two-layered membrane that covers the lungs and also... read more , injury to a lung allows a certain amount of air to enter the space between the lung and the chest wall (pleural space).
 Typically, the air stops accumulating.
 However, in tension pneumothorax, air continues to enter the pleural space as the person breathes and pressure rises inside the chest.
 The rise in pressure reduces the amount of blood returning from the body to the heart because the blood cannot force its way into the chest and back to the heart.
 As a result, the heart has less blood to pump to the body, resulting in shock Shock Shock is a life-threatening condition in which blood flow to the organs is low, decreasing delivery of oxygen and thus causing organ damage and sometimes death.
 Blood pressure is usually low... read more .
 These effects can occur rapidly, particularly in people put on a mechanical ventilator Mechanical Ventilation Mechanical ventilation is use of a machine to aid the movement of air into and out of the lungs.
 Some people with respiratory failure need a mechanical ventilator (a machine that helps air get... read more .
 Tension pneumothorax can rapidly be fatal.

 Symptoms of Tension Pneumothorax